quentin452/OptimizationsAndTweaks/README.md

 ## Multithreaded

-* Mob spawning using thread pool to spawn mobs in parallel.
+* Mob spawning ,rowthing plantusing,Leaf decay,Do fire tick thread pool in parallel.
 This can improve server performance on systems with multiple cores.

-* Growthing plant using thread pool to Growth plants in parallel.
-This can improve server performance on systems with multiple cores.

-* Leaf decay using thread pool to leaf decaying in parallel.
-This can improve server performance on systems with multiple cores.

 ## Fixe

 ## Optimization

-* Use batch processing approach to spawn mobs.
-This can reduce the overhead of spawning mobs one at a time.

-* Use batch processing approach to leaf decay.
+* Use batch processing approach to spawn mobs, leaf decay, Dofiretick.
 This can reduce the overhead of spawning mobs one at a time.

 # Links to descriptions of my projects.